tschaer/picl-go/README.md

 # Project Progress

-The development path of the project is tracked [here](https://github.com/tschaer/picl-go/wiki/Progress)
+The development path of the project is tracked [here](https://github.com/tschaer/picl-go/wiki/Progress).
+The project is now in beta and the compiler produces runnable object code for the PIC16F688.

-Release binaries (Windows only) are [here](https://github.com/tschaer/picl-go/releases)
+Release binaries (Windows only) are [here](https://github.com/tschaer/picl-go/releases).